TRAVEL IMPRESSIONS OF AN ART AND HISTORY LOVER

 Wenn man thematisch schon bei Lebensmitteln ist, lohnt ein Blick auf die westfälische Küche.
 (Keine Lust auf regionale Gerichte?
 Klick hier.
 Dann geht's gleich weiter in die Stadt.)

 Eins vorweg - westfälische Küche ist nicht jedermanns Sache: bodenständig und kräftig mit Zutaten wie Speck, Schweineblut oder Innereien.
-Aber früher sind die Leute davon auch nicht gestorben und immerhin wurde von einem Tier alles verwendet, was eine gewisse Nachhaltigkeit mit sich brachte
+Aber früher sind die Leute davon auch nicht gestorben und immerhin wurde von einem Tier alles verwendet, was eine gewisse Nachhaltigkeit mit sich brachte.

 Die weit über die Grenzen hinaus bekanntesten Spezialitäten sind Pumpernickel und westfälischer Schinken.
-Der Pumpernickel hat es bis in die USA geschafft.
+Der Pumpernickel hat es sogar bis in die USA geschafft.

 Welche warmen Gerichte gibt es?